snap-finance/magento-snapfinance-checkout/README.md

     	5. php bin/magento cache:flush
     	6. sudo chmod 777 -R var/ generated/ pub/static/

-2. Configure Plugin:-
+2. Configure the Plugin
-	1. Login to Magento admin and open Magento Settings.
+	1. Log in to Magento admin and open Magento settings.
-   	2. If you want to enable Snap finance checkout payment method follow the below the step:
+   	2. Enable Snap Finance payment method.
-	      1. Open the Magento Store Configration
+	      1. Open the Magento store configuration.
-	      2. Click on Sales tab then click on Payment Methods and then click on 'Snap Finance Checkout'.
+	      2. Open the Sales tab. <!--Bold "Sales"-->
+		  3. Select Payment Methods and Snap Finance. <!--Bold "Payment Methods" and "Snap Finance"-->
-		  3. Enable/Disable – Select Yes to enable the module
+		  3. From the Enable/Disable option, select Yes to enable the module <!--Bold "Yes"-->
-		  4. Mode-  “Sandbox” for sandbox/test operation and “Production” for live operation.
+		  4. From the Mode option, select "Sandbox�? for sandbox/test operation or “Production�? for live operation.
-		  5. Client ID – Enter Client ID which you will receive from your developer account on Snap Finance Website.
+		  5. In the Client ID field, enter the client ID found in your developer account on the Snap Finance website.
-	 	  6. Client Secret Key – Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
+	 	  6. In the Client Secret Key field, enter the Client Secret Key found in your developer account on the Snap Finance website.
-	 	  7. Minimum Order total- set the minimum order value to use the Snap Finance Payment method.
+	 	  7. In the Minimum Order field, set the minimum order value to use with the Snap Finance payment method.
-	 	  8. Maximum Order total- set the maximum order value to use the Snap Finacne Payment method.
+	 	  8. In the Maximum Order field, set the maximum order value to use with the Snap Finance payment method.
-	 	  9. Checkout Button Color - set the button color dark or light 10.Checkout Button Shape  - set the button style and shape 11.Checkout Button Height - set the button height

-3. After the Done all settings you have to run following command:
+	 	  9. Set the Checkout Logo as dark or light.

+3. Clear Your Cache
-    	1. php bin/magneto cache:flush
+    	1. Run the command: php bin/magneto cache:flush

-4. Order Complete Api Callback
+4. Order Complete API Callback
-	1. After processing order, merchant needs to complete order from Magento backend.
-	2. This process will call API - POST /v2/internal/application/complete/{applicationId}
-	3. This will get Application Status from Snap Finance.
+After processing an order, the merchant needs to complete the order from Magento back-end.
+This process calls the API - POST /v2/internal/application/complete/{applicationId} to retrieve the application status from Snap Finance.

-**Note** Always keep a backup of your existing Magento installation including Mysql Database, before installing a new plugin.
+**Note** Always store a backup of your existing Magento installation, including the Mysql database, before installing a new plugin.

 ## Frequently Asked Questions